File operations in Angular File Manager component

 Download

-The following table represents the request parameters of download operations.
+The following table outlines the request parameters for download operations:

 Parameter Type Default Explanation